xwp/engineering-best-practices/_includes/markdown/PHP.md

 Read more at the [PHPUnit homepage](https://phpunit.de/) and [automated testing for WordPress](http://make.wordpress.org/core/handbook/automated-testing/).

 The [wp-dev-lib](https://github.com/xwp/wp-dev-lib) project includes a PHPUnit [bootstrap](https://github.com/xwp/wp-dev-lib/blob/master/phpunit-plugin-bootstrap.php) and [`phpunit.xml`](https://github.com/xwp/wp-dev-lib/blob/master/phpunit-plugin.xml) for plugins which facilitates writing tests in the VIP Quickstart environment for WordPress.com.
+The [`pre-commit` hook](https://github.com/xwp/wp-dev-lib/blob/master/pre-commit) should be installed so that PHPUnit can run whenever a commit is made (note this can be bypassed via the `--no-verify` arg to `git-commit`).
+Travis CI should also be configured to automatically run the PHPUnit tests for the code in the pull request so that GitHub can indicate whether the tests pass.

+Write your plugins in a way that makes them testable.
+This means organizing your plugin into classes that incorporate the dependency injection pattern.
+Write methods that are small as possible, that do one thing and do it well.
+Shy away interacting with global variables.
+A functions should be a black box that takes an input and returns an output.
+You can then test the outputs for any given inputs.

 It is always a challenge to ensure that unit tests have complete testing coverage for a plugin.
 It is often not worthwhile to require 100% coverage, but rather to focus on testing the key parts of the plugin's logic (as opposed to testing basic things like metabox registration).